-The fair value of property, plant and equipment and investment properties is determined by using valuation techniques.
+The fair value of property, plant and equipment is determined by using valuation techniques.
 Further details of the judgements and assumption made are disclosed in Note 10.

-This Note highlights information about the fair value estimation of land and buildings and investment property, together with a sensitivity analysis of the effects of shifts in unobservable inputs used in determining these fair values.
+This Note highlights information about the fair value estimation of land and buildings, together with a sensitivity analysis of the effects of shifts in unobservable inputs used in determining these fair values.